Prestons

 AreaSearch assessment of residential development drivers sees a low level of activity in Prestons, placing the area among the bottom 25% of areas assessed nationally

-The location has approximately 321 people per dwelling approval, indicating a low density market.
-With stable or declining population forecasts, Prestons may experience less housing pressure in the future, creating favourable conditions for buyers.
+New developments consist predominantly of detached dwellings (86.0%) with a smaller proportion of townhouses or apartments (14.0%), maintaining Prestons' suburban identity with a concentration of family homes.
+The location has approximately 321 people per dwelling approval, indicating a low-density market.
+Given stable or declining population forecasts, Prestons may experience less housing pressure in the future, creating favourable conditions for buyers.

 Frequently Asked Questions - Development